gatsbyjs/gatsby/packages/gatsby-plugin-mdx/README.md

 }
 ```

-By default, this configuration will allow you to automatically create pages with `.mdx` files in `src/pages` and will process any Gatsby nodes with Markdown media types into MDX content.
+By default, this configuration will allow you to automatically create pages with `.mdx` files in `src/pages`.

+If you have MDX files in another location than `src/pages` you'll need to add another instance of `gatsby-source-filesystem` and configure the `path` to point at this folder.
+This is for example necessary when you have MDX files that you want to import into React components or for files you want to query via GraphQL.

 **Please Note:**

-- `gatsby-plugin-mdx` requires `gatsby-source-filesystem` to be present and configured to process local markdown files in order to generate the resulting Gatsby nodes.
+- `gatsby-plugin-mdx` requires `gatsby-source-filesystem` to be present and configured to process local MDX files in order to generate the resulting Gatsby nodes (`gatsby-source-filesystem` needs to discover all MDX files in order to create MDX nodes and allow the processing for each of them).
 - MDX syntax differs from Markdown as it only supports [CommonMark](https://commonmark.org/) by default.
 Nonstandard markdown features like [GitHub flavored markdown (GFM)](https://mdxjs.com/guides/gfm/) can be enabled with plugins (see [`mdxOptions` instructions](#mdxoptions)).
 - Certain features like HTML syntax doesn't work in MDX.
 Read the ["What is MDX?" guide](https://mdxjs.com/docs/what-is-mdx/#markdown) to learn more.